rkajitani/IsoRefiner/README.md

                         Working directory containing intermediate and log files (default: isorefiner_trans_struct_wf_work) -t THREADS, --threads THREADS
                         Number of threads (default: 1)

+output: isorefiner_refined.gtf (-o argument)
 ```

 ## Command usage for each step
 Each command below corresponds to a specific step used in the workflow.
 When specifing detailed parameters, it is suitable to execute these commands directly with options.
 The example step-by-step procedures are written in [step_by_step.sh](test/isorefiner/step_by_step.sh).
+Intermediate files are in the directory named `isorefiner_{command}_work` (default) or `-d argument`, and a log file named `log.txt` is created in the same directory.
 ### trim
 Trim nanopore reads using [Porechop_ABI](https://github.com/bonsai-team/Porechop_ABI).
 ```